“‘We don’t need a marriage license to show our love. It’s just a piece of paper!’

 “‘It’s just a piece of paper’ they say.
 The deed to your house is ‘just a piece of paper.’
 Your apartment lease agreement, your car registration, your check on payday, your driver’s license and so many more things qualify under the title of ‘just a piece of paper.’
 But you make sure that you have these in place, and you are very protective of them.
 High school diplomas, certificates of completion, college degrees are all ‘pieces of paper.’
 But, they are highly valued.
 Shouldn’t you value the most important relationship in your life at least as much as you do your house, car, or level of education?”
 (Charles Perkins, from article “It’s Just a Piece of Paper”)

-(a) A one-night stand that persisted; that is, they really have made no commitment at all; or
+(a) It is a one-night stand that persisted.
+That is, they really have made no commitment at all.

-(b) A situation where one of the pair thinks they are practically married, and the other thinks they have not actually made any commitment to marry.
-(I.e., a trick!)
+(b) It’s a situation where one of the pair thinks they are practically married.
+And the other thinks they have not actually made any commitment to marry.
+(I.e., it’s a trick!)

-We understand that many who live together are either not ready to make the type of commitment it would take to sign this “piece of paper” or don’t see this step of commitment one that is necessary.
+We understand that many who live together are either not ready to make the type of commitment it would take to sign this “piece of paper.”
+It’s either that, or they don’t see this step of commitment as one that is necessary.
 But for those who claim to be Christians, we hope you will consider the following:

 As its been said, “It’s not just a piece of paper unless you treat it as such.”
-But for those of us who are Christians, which means we are calling ourselves “Christ followers”, we need to consider more than what we personally believe to be true.
-It’s especially important what the Lord thinks about the “piece of paper” called the Marriage License.
+But for those of us who are “Christ followers.” we need to consider it to be more.
+It’s especially important what the Lord thinks about the “piece of paper” called a Marriage License.

-To learn more by reading what author Lakita Garth writes concerning this issue, in a series of articles posted on the Crosswalk.com web site, please click onto the following links to read:
+To learn more by reading what author Lakita Garth writes concerning this issue, in a series of Crosswalk.com, please click onto the following links to read:

 Below are a couple of myths concerning living together and marrying with the “piece of paper”:

-The institution of marriage was first created and ordained of God (Genesis 2) and all marriages are still blessings ordained by Him in order that two may become one.
+The institution of marriage was first created and ordained of God (Genesis 2).
+All marriages are still blessings ordained by Him in order that two may become one.
 It is evident that in biblical times there was a contractual agreement, perhaps verbal, signifying marriage.
 The parables of “The Wedding Garment” (Matthew 22:11-14) and The Ten Virgins” (Matthew 25:1-13) indicate that marriage took place at a given time and place.

 Here’s another quote on this issue that we’d like you to consider: